Steps For Seeking Internships

 Finding a Credit-Bearing Internship

 Using targeted search tools, select about 10 possible jobs from the Career Connection database.
-Other resources you may use are going directly to the employer web sites to earch for internships, too.
-Or use employment search tools such as Indeed.com or GlassDoor.com Then schedule an appointment with an internship counselor in ELCM to review the positions.
-Once your résumé is uploaded and we have determined which internships are a good fit for you, we will send your résumé to the employers in Career Connection.
-Our employers rate very highly with our students: 93% of our student interns from this past semester would recommend their employer to other students.
+Other resources you may use are going directly to the employer web sites to search for internships, too.
+Or use employment search tools such as Indeed.com or GlassDoor.com Schedule an appointment with an internship counselor in ELCM to review those positions.
+Once your résumé is uploaded and we have determined which internships are a good fit for you, we will send the résumé to the employers in Career Connection.
+Our employers’ rate very highly among our students: 93% of our student interns from this past semester would recommend their employer to other students.

 Employers contact YOU directly to schedule an interview.
 They may do a phone and/or face-to-face interview.